How to Choose a Cover School for Homeschooling

 Find Out if the Cover School Requires a Statement of Faith

 Because our family feels that our spiritual beliefs can’t be defined in a one-size-fits-all statement of faith particular to any denomination, we use a church school that is of a religion we don’t follow.
-They were the only church school/cover school in our area that did not require a statement of faith!
+They were the only church school/cover school in our area that didn’t require a statement of faith.

-Find Out About any Co-Op Participation or Course Requirments
+Find Out About Any Co-Op Participation or Course Requirements

 Do you want to participate in a mandatory teaching co-op?
 Some cover schools require participation in co-ops.
 Co-ops are a great way to share resources, but being required to participate in them may not be ideal for some families.